-SEPECAT Jaguar is a twin engine Ground attack aircraft designed & developed by Breguet of France ( now part of Dassault ) and the UK-based British Aircraft Corporation ( BAC ).
-The aircraft uses two Rolls-Royce/Turbomeca Adour Mk 102 turbofans providing a 5,115-pound force of thrust each.
-The jet is able to achieve a maximum speed of 1,699 km/h at 11,000m.
+SEPECAT Jaguar is a twin-engine Ground attack aircraft designed & developed by Breguet of France ( now part of Dassault ) and the UK-based British Aircraft Corporation ( BAC ).
+The aircraft uses two Rolls-Royce/Turbomeca Adour Mk 102 turbofans, providing a 5,115-pound-force of thrust each.
+The jet can achieve a maximum speed of 1,699 km/h at 11,000m.
 IAF ordered 40 Jaguars built in Europe and 120 license-built aircraft from HAL under the local name Shamsher (“Sword of Justice”).

 • Mikoyan MiG-27: